emdashdrupal/Carto/Home.md

 ### Latitude and longitude projections

-Carto can project your city on most places on Earth when you provide valid coordinates.
+If you provide valid coordinates, Carto can project your city on most places on Earth.
 You can use online map services like Google Maps to retrieve the coordinates of your target location.
 Leave latitude and longitude at `0` for no projection.

 To find coordinates, right-click any location on Google Maps, then copy the coordinates that display.